A post from Jonathan McLatchie, writing on the Christian Apologetics Alliance blog.

 When were the gospel biographical accounts of Jesus written?
 One popular claim by skeptics is that the gospels were written so long after the events which they narrate that their historical and biographical value is suspect.
 While virtually all scholars maintain that all of the gospels were written in the first century, within liberal scholarship it is conventionally thought that all four gospels were written post-70AD.
 It is my own view, however, that this proposition is largely arbitrary, and based largely on a false presumption that a prediction, on the part of Jesus regarding the destruction of the temple in AD70, must have been composed after-the-fact.
 If, however, one takes seriously the proposition that prophecy by a divine figure is possible, then the justification for the post-70AD dating largely disappears.

 I am going to propose something radical — namely, that all of the synoptic gospels (that is, Matthew, Mark and Luke) pre-date AD60 and perhaps even AD50, thus being removed from the passion events (33AD) by possibly less than 20 years, with the underlying source material behind the gospels dating back even further still.
-Moreover, I am going to argue that we possess at least two sources from the 30?s AD, being removed from the passion events by only two or three years!
+Further, I contend that John’s gospel likely pre-dates AD70.
+Moreover, I am going to argue that we possess at least two sources from the 30s AD, being removed from the passion events by only two or three years!

 Paul also quotes from Luke’s gospel, in connection with the Lord’s supper, in 1 Corinthians 11: